danenigma/speaker_recoginition/README.md

 + (Optional)[bob](http://idiap.github.io/bob/).

 ## Installation / Compilation
+Run
+ `cd my_speaker`
+ `make -C gmm/` to compile the fast gmm implementation.
+Require gcc >= 4.7.

+It will be used as default, if successfully compiled.

 You should understand that real-time speaker recognition is extremely hard, because we only use corpus of about 1 second length to identify the speaker.
 Therefore the real-time system doesn't work very perfect.